Microsoft 365 collaboration tools: How to manage, share, and secure files in OneDrive

 Content stored in OneDrive has fewer options for oversight compared to content stored on a SharePoint team site.
 That’s because there isn’t any social control.

+Establishing a strong governance framework is important for securing your OneDrive content.
 The following features are essential for OneDrive security:

 • Mobile Device Management (MDM) and Mobile Application Management (MAM)